DPANET/HomeyAssistant/README.md

 ﻿# Prayers Time Library
-Typscript Library to track prayers time based on location using athan prayers api and google api
+Typscript Library to track prayers time based on location using athan prayers api and google location api